vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 This is said to show that the universe as identical with the deity is meta-phorically present in the *śrīvidyā. *

 *HA* , *KA* , *RA* , *SA* , and *LA* are, in all traditions, considered the *bījas* , the *vācakas* , of the fi ve gross elements.
-“Thus,” says the Dī, “the fi ve gross elements and the phonemes which express them are born in this way from the light and consciouness \( *prakāśa* and *vimarśa* \) which form the supreme Reality whose nature is the total fusion of Śiva and Śakti.
+“Thus,” says the Dī , “the fi ve gross elements and the phonemes which express them are born in this way from the light and consciouness \( *prakāśa* and *vimarśa* \) which form the supreme Reality whose nature is the total fusion of Śiva and Śakti.
 The nature of this supreme *vidyā* is the total fusion of these two \[aspects of the deity\].
 In other terms, she is made of the phonemes that compose her and of the universe \[that they ‘express’\].”
-The Dīthen quotes stanzas 9, 10, 13, and 14
+The Dī then quotes stanzas 9, 10, 13, and 14

 of Puṇyānanda’s *Kāmakalāvilāsa* .
 13